Global regularity for solutions of the three dimensional Navier-Stokes equation with almost two dimensional initial data: Introduction

 \section{Introduction}

 The Navier--Stokes equation, which governs viscous, incompressible flow, is one of the most fundamental equations in fluid dynamics.
-The incompressible Navier--Stokes equations with no external forces is given by
+The incompressible Navier--Stokes equation with no external forces is given by

 where $u \in \mathbb{R}^3$ denotes the velocity, $p$ the pressure, and $\nu>0$ is the viscosity.
 The pressure is completely determined in terms of $u,$ by taking the divergence of both sides of the equation, which yields